 Another version of the meaning of Sacsayhuaman also requires a Quechua compound word: 'sacsa uma' (sacsa = speckled, uma = head).
 This is an acceptable theory knowing that the city of Cusco has since Inca times the layout of a Puma, considered sacred and deity of the Inca's tutelary.
 Within this peculiar form, Sacsayhuaman would become the head of the puma.

+After flying from the capital of Perú, Lima, you will arrive in Cusco.
 In order to reach the archaeological complex of Sacsayhuaman you can take a City tour of any Cusco Travel Agency, most of them offer this service visiting the main attractions of the Inca capital.